nosqlbench/nosqlbench-docs/docs/services/docs/bindings/funcref_conversion.md

 - long -> ByteBufferSizedHashed(Object: sizeFunc) -> java.nio.ByteBuffer

+## ByteBufferToHex

+Convert the contents of the input ByteBuffer to a String as hexadecimal.
+This function is retained to avoid breaking previous workload definitions, but you should use {@link ToHexString} instead.

+- java.nio.ByteBuffer -> ByteBufferToHex() -> String

 ## DigestToByteBuffer

 Computes the digest of the ByteBuffer on input and stores it in the output ByteBuffer.
 The digestTypes available are: MD2 MD5 SHA-1 SHA-224 SHA-256 SHA-384 SHA-512 SHA3-224 SHA3-256 SHA3-384 SHA3-512